pubkey/rxdb/docs-src/rx-query.md

 });
 ```

 **IMPORTANT:** count queries have a better performance than normal queries because they do not have to fetch the full document data out of the storage.
 Therefore it is **not** possible to run a `count()` query with a selector that requires to fetch and compare the document data.
 So if your query selector **does not** fully match an index of the schema, it is not allowed to run it.
-These queries would have no performance benefit compared to normal queries but have the tradeoff not not using the fetched document data for caching.
+These queries would have no performance benefit compared to normal queries but have the tradeoff of not using the fetched document data for caching.

 ```ts
 /**